stefandollase/game-of-life-js/README.md

 </script>
 ```

+You may want to wait for the first stable release.

 ### Settings

-You can pass settings to the GameOfLife constructor:
+You can pass the following settings to the GameOfLife constructor:

 ```js
 var gol = new GameOfLife({